UW-EPE-ML/EveNet_NERSC/README.md

 Both CLIs expect the same YAML configuration files documented in [`docs/train.md`](docs/train.md) and [`docs/predict.md`](docs/predict.md).
 Ensure your environment has access to GPUs (where required) and the appropriate dataset shards referenced in the configuration.

-### 🔄 Publishing to PyPI via GitHub Actions

-This repository ships with a workflow that builds wheels and source distributions on every push and PR.
-To automatically publish the package to PyPI when a release is published:

-1. Generate a PyPI token with project-scoped permissions.
-2. Add the token to the repository secrets as `PYPI_API_TOKEN`.
-3. Create and publish a GitHub Release (backed by a tag).
-The workflow uploads the previously built distribution artifacts with that token.

 ---